napari/napari/docs/tutorials/fundamentals/viewer.md

 the dimensionality of its input data for all its layer types.

-Adding data with a dimensionality greater than 2D will cause dimension sliders to appear directly underneath the main canvas and above the status bar.
+Adding data with a dimensionality greater than 2D will cause dimension sliders to appear directly underneath the canvas and above the status bar.
 As many sliders as needed will appear to ensure the data can be fully browsed.
 For example, a 3D dataset needs one slider, a 4D dataset needs two sliders, and so on.
 The widths of the scroll bars of the dimension sliders are directly related